 Theory: This email form is meant to help the recipient know that you cared enough to let them know about it.
 It is not a malicious attempt to be condescending or insulting, so make sure you select choice words that are kind and useful rather than mean and cold.
 This gives you a chance to endear yourself to this person as a trusted confidante looking out for their best interest and saving them from a potentially embarrassing situation.
 Use soft language as you don’t know what might cause this person to become defensive or even indignant for your comments.

 Respect your reporting a great deal; I love the stories you put out.
 Crazy to think that more people are using mobile bs.
 Desktop now.
 Saw that you have a few spelling mistakes in your recent article; I wanted to follow up:

 “The project. which was announced”

 “The content will be used for The New York Times”

 Looking forward to your next stories.
 What are you working on next?

-Theory: Many times we have background info and insight about the prospect whether personal or professional.
+Theory: Many times, we have background info and insight about the prospect, whether personal or professional.
 This info gives us a special opportunity to speak to the prospect in a way that meets with their personal interests.
 We get to use this insight about the person to our advantage as a means for endearing them to us.
-If we know they are a football fan we are not going to use baseball metaphors, If they are an avid skier we are not going to reference a scuba holiday at the Great Barrier Reef.
+If we know they are football fans; we are not going to use baseball metaphors.
+If they are an avid skier, we will not reference a scuba holiday at the Great Barrier Reef.